revelaction/ical-git/README.md

 Alternatively, you can specify a path to a local filesystem directory containing your iCal files.
 This method is useful for testing or when you prefer to manage your iCal files locally.
+Note that using a local filesystem directory means that only one instance of the daemon can work with the files at a time.

 ```toml
 [fetcher_filesystem]